John F. Kennedy: Assassination

-Kennedy was taken to Parkland Hospital, where he was pronounced dead 30 minutes later, at 1:00 p.m.
+Kennedy was taken to Parkland Hospital, where he was pronounced dead 30 minutes later, at 1:00 pm.
 He was 46 years old.
 Lee Harvey Oswald was arrested for the murder of police officer J. D. Tippit and was subsequently charged with Kennedy's assassination.
 Oswald denied shooting anyone, claiming he was a patsy.
 On November 24, before he could be prosecuted, he was shot and killed by Jack Ruby.
 Ruby was arrested and convicted for the murder of Oswald.
 Ruby successfully appealed his conviction but died of cancer on January 3, 1967, while the date for his new trial was being set.

 President Johnson quickly issued an executive order to create the Warren Commission—chaired by Chief Justice Earl Warren—to investigate the assassination.
 The commission concluded that Oswald acted alone in killing Kennedy and that Oswald was not part of any conspiracy.
 These conclusions are disputed by many.
 A Gallup Poll in November 2013 showed 61% believed in a conspiracy, and only 30% thought that Oswald did it alone.
 In 1979, the U.S. House Select Committee on Assassinations concluded, with one third of the committee dissenting, "that Kennedy was probably assassinated as a result of a conspiracy."
 The committee was unable to identify the other gunmen or the extent of the conspiracy.
 This conclusion was based largely on audio recordings of the shooting.
 Subsequently, investigative reports from the FBI and a specially appointed National Academy of Sciences Committee determined that "reliable acoustic data do not support a conclusion that there was a second gunman."
 The Justice Department later concluded "that no persuasive evidence can be identified to support the theory of a conspiracy".